MazenA14/unilink/README.md

 - Clear Course previous grades cache on pull to refresh and not be visibile while refreshing
 - ReApply All cache timings

-- Add View calendar button on dashboard that prompts user to upload his semester calendar to view at any time (Also delete option)
+- Add View calendar button on dashboard that prompts user to upload his semester calendar to view at any time (Also delete option), also add rename and share options (under three dots icon) and preview if possible
-- Adjust attendance warning ui
-- Change schedule haburger icon to be a drop down beside personal schedule
 - On 1:00 open app to fetch attendance
 - Make notification cached and fetch on loading dashboard, on fetching don't remove the old notifications (Preload notifications on dashboard)
 - Add tutorial and lecture notifications by a variable time reminder (15min, 20 min...) time set in settings under preferences (Make the reminder optional, no lecture reminder)